ckaestne/seai/README.md

 For students who cannot attend live lectures or recitations, we will provide alternative ways of participating.

-**Textbook and reading assignments:** We will be using Goeff Hulten's *"Building Intelligent Systems: A Guide to Machine Learning Engineering"* (ISBN: 1484234316) throughout much of the course.
+**Textbook and reading assignments:** We will be using Goeff Hulten's "*Building Intelligent Systems: A Guide to Machine Learning Engineering*" (ISBN: 1484234316) throughout much of the course.
 The library provides an [electronic copy](https://link-springer-com.proxy.library.cmu.edu/book/10.1007%2F978-1-4842-3432-7).
 In addition, we will provide additional supplementary readings, including blog posts and academic papers, throughout the semester.

 We will assign readings for most classes and post a corresponding quiz on Canvas that is due before class.
 Each quiz contains an open ended question that relates to the reading.
 We encourage to discuss answers to reading quizzes in small groups and submit a joint answer.
 Reading quizzes are graded pass/fail for a good-faith effort to engage with the question.